Healthcare in Cuba: Sexual health

 In 2015, Cuba became the first country in the world to eliminate mother-to-child transmission of HIV and syphilis, a major public health accomplishment.

-Fertility
+Fertility and Medical Genetics

 Following the successful 2022 Family Code referendum, surrogacy is legal in Cuba as long as money is not exchanged.

+Cuba is the only country in Central and South America where medical genetics is part of the healthcare system and where there are a large number of healthcare workers in this field.
+In 2023, there were 474 masters-level genetic counsellors and 104 medical geneticists, all of whom work under the National Centre of Medical Genetics of the Ministry of Public Health.
+However, the number of genetic counsellors approximately halved between 2017 and 2023 due to emigration, retirement from the workforce, and COVID-19 deaths.

 Training doctors

 Cuba's healthcare system survives, in part, due to its medical education system.
 In Cuba, the medical university is not a separate entity from health services, but it exists within the system, a model common in the rest of the developing world.
 In Cuba, this may include more community-based centers than large hospitals.
 Medical and nursing students mentor and intern within the national system from the first years of their training, specifically within primary care facilities rather than hospitals.
 This is supposed to create a community-based teaching method rather than a typical hospital-based teaching method.
 Primary care, being the first level of contact to a patient, is ideally located close to the patient's home and work.
 At primary care facilities, the Cuban government's ethics and values are mandatorily taught as a key part of the Cuban healthcare system, followed by the science and technology.
 One of the largest medical universities in the world exists in Cuba, the Latin American School of Medicine.